 If you hold shares in your name and you sign and return a proxy card without giving specific voting instructions, your shares will be voted as recommended by our Board on all matters and as the proxy holder may determine in her or his discretion with respect to any other matters properly presented for a vote before the annual meeting.
 If you hold your shares through a stockbroker, bank or other nominee and you do not provide instructions on how to vote, your stockbroker or other nominee may exercise their discretionary voting power with respect to certain proposals that are considered as "routine" matters.
 For example, Proposal 2 - Ratification of the appointment of Marcum LLP as our independent registered public accounting firm is considered a routine matter, and thus your stockbroker, bank or other nominee may exercise their discretionary voting power with respect to this Proposal.
 If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the organization that holds your shares will inform us that it does not have the authority to vote on these matters with respect to your shares.
-This is generally referred to as a "broker nonvote."
-When the vote is tabulated for any particular matter, broker non-votes will be counted for purposes of determining whether a quorum is present, but will not otherwise be counted.
-In the absence of specific instructions from you, your broker does not have discretionary authority to vote your shares with respect to Proposal 1 - the election of Mr. Glasspool and Mr. Kelly to our Board of Directors, Proposal 3 - approval of our 2021 Equity Incentive Plan, Proposal 4 - the advisory vote to approve executive compensation, and Proposal 5 - the advisory vote on the frequency of the advisory vote on executive compensation.
+This is generally referred to as a "broker non-vote."
+When the vote is tabulated for any particular matter, be counted.
+In the absence of specific instructions from you, your broker does not have illicretionary authority to vote your shares with respect to Proposal 1 - the election of Mr. Casamento and Mr. Traversa to our Board of Directors, and Proposal 3 - the amendment to the Relmada Therapeutics, Inc. 2021 Equity Incentive Plan.
 We encourage you to provide voting instructions to the organization that holds your shares by carefully following the instructions provided in the notice.